 Dialogues let you share information with the readers.
 You can share information related to moods, personalities, history, and any other important or even unimportant information via dialogues.
 Readers get the information unconsciously while reading and they don’t feel burdened.

 That’s the beauty of dialogues.

-Most importantly, the back story can be best explained through dialogues.
-If you narrate back story, it will get boring and readers might lose interest.
-On the other hand, if the same back story is expressed in the form of a conversation between two characters, it gets a whole lot more interesting.
+Most importantly, the back story can be best explained through dialogue.
+If you narrate a back story, it will get boring and readers might lose interest.
+On the other hand, if the same backstory is expressed in the form of a conversation between two characters, it gets a whole lot more interesting.
 It then becomes a story in the true sense.

 Here is a perfect dialogue example by Tennessee Williams from A Streetcar Named Desire: